-ORDERED, That Dominion's motion for protective order be granted for a period of two years from the issuance of this order.
+ORDERED, That DPLER's motion for protective order be granted for a period of two years from the issuance of this order with respect to the supporting documentation filed under seal on April 15, 2013.
 It is, further,

 ORDERED, That a copy of this Finding and Order be served upon all parties of record.